Glenn-Moss/wglock.github.io/_pages/about.md

 Nothing.

 I mean, I would smile at you and probably ask what floor you were getting off at.
 I would offer to push a button for you... but...
 I wouldn't start pitching my expertise in biomedical engineering, Ui development, or user research.
 However, this bizarre phenomenon has, apparently, happened enough for people to expect elevator pitches.
 Ergo, let us suppose I have bumped into you in the elevator in the Empire State Building.
-As the elevator hurtles upward at about 1.3 floors a second I would say:
+As the elevator hurtles upward at about 1.3 floors a second, I would say:

-Hi my name is Will Glockner and I am a recent graduate from Tufts University.
+Hi, my name is Will Glockner and I am a recent graduate from Tufts University.
 I am both a Biomedical Engineer and a Human Factors Engineer.
 Human factors engineering is a new field so let me break it down for you.
-Human factors enginneering is equal parts mechanical engineering, ergonomics, psychology, design, product development, and coding.
+Human factors engineering is equal parts mechanical engineering, ergonomics, psychology, design, product development, and coding.
 ---this will be edited and completed later----

 A data-driven personal website
 ======